dshelters/Junior-Senior-Whiteboarding/README.md

 ###### Hints
 1. What if you discovered that the surprise button gave you a Coke?
 2. (Only if they ask!)
 All of the labels are incorrect.

+###### Answer
+One

+Taste the can that you get by hitting the button with the surprise label.
+Without loss of generality, let's say this is a Coke.
+This means that this button should be labeled Coke (it cannot be the Pepsi button, because that never gives a Coke, and it cannot be the surprise button because all the labels were wrong).

+Now what about the other two buttons?
+One is labeled Pepsi, but is either the surprise or Pepsi.
+Since it is labeled wrong, it cannot be Pepsi, so it is the surprise button.
+Finally, this leaves the button labeled Coke, which must be the Pepsi button.
 ---
 #### _25 Horses_
 > Let’s say that you have 25 horses, and you want to pick the fastest 3 horses out of those 25.
 In each race, only 5 horses can run at the same time because there are only 5 tracks.
 What is the minimum number of races required to find the 3 fastest horses.